kjell/mcn-2020-git-haiku/index.md

-Now the swinging bridge
+In the cicada's cry
-Heron's cry
+Is also changed to another
-Silent clouds of stars
+Since there is no rice